 as a group (e.g. when crossing roads, or when males are hunting monkeys or patrolling borders).
 Their thinking is Machiavellian: keeping track of dominance and alliance within the rest of the group with a view to how this affects themselves.
 Their daily foraging activities are not cooperative: they just land up at a fruit tree, and all spread out to gather fruit next to each other.
-There is little or no cooperation and therefore very little need for partner choice.
+As there is little or no cooperation, there is correspondingly very little need for partner choice.
 Joint action and thinking, and partner choice